asad-sangla/sqlopsstudio/docs/carbon/releases/private-preview-demo-flow.md

 *  Start carbon.app
     * By-pass GateKeeper warning

-### Start carbon in a light theme and demonstrate the portability of Carbon settings
+### Start carbon and demonstrate the portability of Carbon settings

-* Show carbon's spash screen and initial experience that opens up Connection dialog with empty Servers viewlet.
+* Show carbon's splash screen and initial experience that opens up Connection dialog with empty Servers viewlet.

 * We have settings file that has all my server groups and connections definition.
 I saved it from my PC to USB.
 Let's use that.